manusant/kubernetes-curl-job/README.md

 >Cron + K8s + Immutable Images = Happy Cron Jobs

-## How Kunernetes Cron is this better than regular cron?
+## How Kunernetes Cron is better than regular cron?
 Suppose you don’t want to run this once a month anymore, but rather every minute.
 All you need to change is the schedule property to */1 * * * * to make the job run every minute directly from your kubernetes dashboard.

 ## How to deploy this cron job